rh-messaging/cli-cpp/BUILD.md

 # Build instructions

+## Requirements

+This project depends on Qpid Cpp and Qpid Proton messaging libraries.
+These have their own dependencies in turn.
+Here is (possibly incomplete) list for Fedora/RHEL to install.
+(In other words, the build is not hermetic/self-contained, not even with Bazel.)

+Cli Cpp

+* boost_regex

+Proton Cpp

+Qpid Cpp

+* nss-devel
+* python2
+  * `python2 -m ensurepip --user --upgrade` to get setuptools for it

 ## Two ways to build

 This project can be built either with CMake, or with CMake executed by Bazel.